 The film offerings on BritBox aren’t anywhere near as extensive as rivals like Netflix and Amazon Prime, but there’s still a few golden oldies you should take a look at.
 Don’t expect the latest Disney blockbusters, but if you’re looking for a classic, we’ve rounded up some of the best.

 BritBox is available both in the UK and the US.
-British subscribers can sign up here, and membership costs £5.99 per month on a rolling contract, with a generous 30 day free trial.
+British subscribers can sign up here, and membership costs £5.99 per month on a rolling contract, or £59.99 per year.
 Meanwhile, US viewers can sign up here, and membership costs $6.99 per month, or $69.99 for a full year.
-Unfortunately American subscribers only get a seven-day free trial of BritBox.
+Both countries offer a seven-day free trial for all new subscribers.

 If you’d like to know what else BritBox has to offer, we have a list of the best TV shows on BritBox.
 We’ve also done the evaluation to see how BritBox compares to rivals - like Netflix, Amazon Prime and Disney+ - in our roundup of the best streaming services, and an opinion piece on whether BritBox is worth it.

 Starring John Boyega and Jodie Whittaker, Attack The Block is an amalgamation of sci-fi, comedy and horror - in which a gang of teenagers living in a council block in South London have to band together with a nurse they just robbed (Whittaker) to fight off an unexpected alien invasion.

 The classic British sitcom produced two movies - and you can see the best one now on BritBox.
 The lads decide to take a holiday together to Crete to celebrate their final year of school being over.
 However, in typical fashion they end up getting into more trouble than they bargained for.